tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

       liftA2 ConstructorPattern constructorName (some unspacedPattern)
 ```

-A pattern is either an a constructor taking some arguments, or a single
+A pattern is either a constructor taking some arguments, or a single
 argument pattern. `unspacedPattern` will parse any kind of pattern that can
 appear as an argument to a constructor, perhaps requiring parentheses: